 • Substance use

-Required ROSS program activities include:
+Required program activities include:

 • Conducting community needs assessments to determine resident and community needs and identify barriers to achieving self-sufficiency